 The significant accounting policies applied in the preparation of these annual financial statements are set out below.
-These policies have been consistently applied to all the years presented, with the exception of the change referred to in note 2.
+These policies have been consistently applied to all the years presented.

 1.1 Statement of compliance

 The audited annual financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in the manner required by the Companies Act, 71 of 2008 and the JSE Listings Requirements.